What Are the Components of an Appraisal?

 Appraisals begin with the property inspection

-Following the inspection, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Once the site has been inspected, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-It is important to note that while this amount is probably the strongest indication of what a property is worth, it may not be the final sales price.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
-It all comes down to this, an appraiser from Young Appraisal Company, Inc. will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+Note: While the appraised value is probably the most accurate indication of what a property is worth, it probably will not be the price at which the property closes.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Young Appraisal Company, Inc. will help you attain the most accurate property value, so you can make the most informed real estate decisions.